 When it’s time to get your carpets cleaned, we at Chet’s Cleaning know that the offers, specials and techniques can get complicated.
-One carpet-cleaning method, dry extraction, isn’t technically a “dry” procedure; it’s more a “moisture-controlled” process.
+One carpet-cleaning method, dry extraction or Steam Cleaning, isn’t technically a “dry” procedure; it’s more a “moisture-controlled” process.
 That is, it applies a controlled amount of moisture to clean the carpet and still leave it dry.
 This process is similar to the DIY spray foam in can, but the equipment is larger and more powerful.

 Dry carpet cleaning systems are more accurately known as “very low moisture” (VLM) systems and are gaining interest due in part to their rapid drying time, a significant factor for 24-hour commercial installations.
 Dry-cleaning and “very low moisture” systems are also often faster and less labor-intensive than wet-extraction systems.
 In the 1990s, new polymers began literally encapsulating (crystallizing) soil particles into dry residues on contact.
 With this current technology, encapsulation and other green technologies work better, are easier to use, require less training, save more time and money, and lead to less re-soiling than prior methods.

 Though it uses the same cleaning chemicals, the dry process alters the number of chemicals used and how they’re applied.
 A machine brushes the cleaning agents through the carpet’s fibers.
 Dissolved dirt is then removed with a machine that rubs soft cotton pads over the carpet.
 The cleaner is activated with enough liquid to dissolve the dirt.
 It then re-absorbs the soil and liquid, ready to vacuum and immediately use.

 Wet Carpet Cleaning or Steam Cleaning